 USC's athletic department headquarters is guarded by USC's six Heisman trophies.
 These statuettes were won by tailbacks Mike Garrett, O.J.
 Simpson, Charles White and Marcus Allen, and quarterbacks Carson Palmer and Matt Leinart.
 There are also busts of athletic directors, coaches, and even one of John Wayne, who played football at USC in the 1920s under his real name, Marion Morrison.
 In 1993, the south wing of Heritage Hall was renamed the Jess Hill Administrative Wing in memory of the former Trojan athletic director and football and track and field coach.

-Return to Tommy Trojan and the main Walk, then head south on Trousdale to see the...
+south on Trousdale to see the...